Sir David Amess stabbing: What we know so far

 Here is what we know so far:

-– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea in Essex at midday on Friday and died at the scene.
+– The Southend West MP was fatally injured at Belfairs Methodist Church in Leigh-on-Sea, Essex, at midday on Friday and died at the scene.

-– Essex Police said the response of the emergency services to the incident was immediate and officers arrived at the scene within minutes.
+– Essex Police said the response of the emergency services was immediate and officers arrived at the scene within minutes.

 – A 25-year-old man was arrested immediately at the scene on suspicion of murder and remains in custody.